 In its natural state, natural gas is a colorless, odorless, simple hydrocarbon, primarily composed of methane.
 Its principle combustion byproducts are harmless carbon dioxide and water vapor.
-Natural gas is lighter than air, and if released, tends to dissipate into the air.
-Since natural gas has no odor of its own, an odorant called mercaptan is added to the gas so that it can be detected in the event of a leak.
+Natural gas is lighter than air and, if released, tends to dissipate into the air.
+Since natural gas has no odor of its own, a smell called mercaptan is added so that it can be detected in the event of a leak.
 Many people describe the odor as that of rotten eggs or a sulphur smell.